Lambda-X/lambdax-blog/resources/templates/md/posts/2016-02-23-snake-game-part-2.md

 <script src="https://gist.github.com/dstiberova/d735b421e3cb869778e4.js"></script>

 We check for collisions in the `:next-state` handler.
-If a collision occurred, we just return the existing `db`, with the game state set to `false`, otherwise we call the next steps (`move-snake`, `process-move`).
+If a collision occurred, we just return the existing `db`, with `:game-running?` set to `false`, otherwise we call the next steps (`move-snake`, `process-move`).

 <script src="https://gist.github.com/dstiberova/01b2a326c444352a4165.js"></script>